SAVAK: Siahkal attack and after

 A turning point in SAVAK's reputation for ruthless brutality was reportedly an attack on a gendarmerie post in the Caspian village of Siahkal by a small band of armed Marxists in February 1971, although it is also reported to have tortured to death a Shia cleric, Ayatollah Muhammad Reza Sa'idi, in 1970.
-According to Iranian political historian Ervand Abrahamian, after this attack SAVAK interrogators were sent abroad for "scientific training to prevent unwanted deaths from 'brute force.'
+According to Iranian political historian Ervand Abrahamian, after this attack SAVAK interrogators were sent abroad for "scientific training to prevent unwanted deaths from 'brute force.'"
 Brute force was supplemented with the bastinado; sleep deprivation; extensive solitary confinement; glaring searchlights; standing in one place for hours on end; nail extractions; snakes (favored for use with women); electrical shocks with cattle prods, often into the rectum; cigarette burns; sitting on hot grills; acid dripped into nostrils; near-drownings; mock executions; and an electric chair with a large metal mask to muffle screams while amplifying them for the victim.
-This latter contraption was dubbed the Apollo—an allusion to the American space capsules.
+This latter contraption was dubbed the Apollo—an allusion to the American spacecraft of the same name.
 Prisoners were also humiliated by being raped, urinated on, and forced to stand naked.
 Despite the new 'scientific' methods, the torture of choice remained the traditional bastinado used to beat soles of the feet.
 The "primary goal" of those using the bastinados "was to locate arms caches, safe houses and accomplices ..."

 Abrahamian estimates that SAVAK (and other police and military) killed 368 guerrillas including the leadership of the major urban guerrilla organizations (Organization of Iranian People's Fedai Guerrillas, People's Mujahedin of Iran) such as Hamid Ashraf between 1971–1977 and executed up to 100 political prisoners between 1971 and 1979—the most violent era of the SAVAK's existence.

 The repression was softened thanks to publicity and scrutiny by "numerous international organizations and foreign newspapers."
-Jimmy Carter became President of the United States and he raised the issue of human rights in the Imperial State of Iran.
+Jimmy Carter became president of the United States and he raised the issue of human rights in the Imperial State of Iran.
 Overnight prison conditions changed.
 Inmates dubbed this the dawn of "jimmykrasy".

 Directors

+Organization

+SAVAK was divided into 9 directorates: